He4eT/tabswiper/README.md

 1. In the Firefox address bar, type `about:debugging` and press Enter.

-1. Click on "This Firefox", then select "Load Temporary Add-on...".
+1. Click on `This Firefox`, then select `Load Temporary Add-on...`.

 1. Choose the `manifest.json` file.